 Usually, cool lights are placed in spots where lots of focus is needed and work is done, such as the kitchen or the study.
 Warm lights are suitable for places where relaxation takes place, like the bedroom or living room.
 However, this really depends on individual preferences as some people just don’t want any cool lights or warm lights in their homes.

 Lights are really a magical way to spruce up a room and can play a huge part in determining the mood and character of your home.
-Here at Kaodim, there are specialized services that help you install any light fixtures you want easily and professionally, so you don’t have to climb up steps and go through the hassle of installing your own lights.
+Here at Kaodim, there are specialized services that help you light installation and any light fixtures you want easily and professionally, so you don’t have to climb up steps and go through the hassle of installing your own lights.